-Policy area Potential issue Relevant considerations and proposal Complainants who may need help in lodging or progressing a complaint must also be able to nominate a representative to act or advocate on their behalf and represent them throughout the process.
+Policy area Potential issue Relevant considerations and proposal Complaints Code of Practice, Principles of good complaints handling, and Provision 2 Access to the complaints handling process Passengers with certain protected characteristics may face particular barriers in accessing the complaints handling process.
+The CoP requires licence holders to provide a range of means for passengers to access the complaints process including via non digital means such as by telephone and in writing.
+Feedback from passenger bodies has emphasised that choice of how to submit a complaint is key, including for disabled passengers and those who may not be able to use digital means.
+Provision 2 of the CoP on Receiving complaints also establishes a requirement on licence holders to ensure that carers, support workers and guardians are able to act/advocate on behalf of a passenger, with the passenger's permission/authority.
+Complainants who may need help in lodging or progressing a complaint must also be able to nominate a representative to act or advocate on their behalf and represent them throughout the process.
 This will ensure that passengers with protected characteristics are not excluded from accessing the complaints handling process.
-Relevant text: Complaints Code of Practice, Provision 2 Information for passengers - working languages face particular barriers in Licence holders that provide rail services in Wales should be aware of their legal obligations concerning the provision of information on complaints in both English and Welsh languages. t accessing information about the complaints handling process.
-Provision 1 on Information for passengers sets out that we consider it good practice for licence holders to make their working languages known to passengers via their complaints handling procedure, along with any provision that they are able to make to respond to complainants in languages other than English.
-Relevant text: Complaints Code of Practice, Provision 1
+Relevant text: Complaints Code of Practice, Provision 2 Information for passengers - working languages Passengers with certain protected characteristics may face particular barriers in Licence holders that provide rail services in Wales should be aware of their legal obligations concerning the provision of information on complaints in both English and Welsh languages. accessing information about the complaints handling process.
+Provision 1 on Information for passengers sets out that we consider it good practice for licence holders to make their working languages known to passengers via their complaints handling procedure, along with any provision